enjaku4/rabarber/README.md

 This allows everyone to access `OrdersController` and its children and also `index` action in `InvoicesController`.
 This extends to scenarios where there is no user present, i.e. when the method responsible for returning the currently authenticated user in your application returns `nil`.

-_Be aware that if the user is not authenticated (the method responsible for returning the currently authenticated user in your application returns `nil`), Rabarber will treat this situation as if the user with no roles assigned was authenticated._
+_If the user is not authenticated (the method responsible for returning the currently authenticated user in your application returns `nil`), Rabarber will treat this situation as if the user, who has no roles assigned, is authenticated._

-If you've set `must_have_roles` setting to `true`, then, only the users with at least one role can have access.
-This setting can be useful if your requirements are such that users without roles are not allowed to access anything.
+If you've set `must_have_roles` setting to `true`, then only the users with at least one role can gain access.
+This setting can be useful if your requirements are such that users without roles (or unauthenticated users) are not allowed to access anything.

-Also keep in mind that rules defined in child classes don't override parent rules but rather add to them:
+_Also keep in mind that rules defined in child classes don't override parent rules but rather add to them:_
 ```rb
 class Crm::BaseController < ApplicationController
   grant_access roles: :admin